mastane/mastane.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Mastane, an artificial intelligence researcher. <!-- and founder of <a href='https://www.deepgambit.com/'>Deep Gambit Limited</a>. -->
+I'm Mastane, a researcher and founder of <a href='https://www.deepgambit.com/'>DeepGambit</a>.
 My research interests include:
 <!-- * ranking data -->
 * reinforcement learning <!-- (distributional) reinforcement learning -->